Eventective wishes you and your family a happy and healthy New Year. Start the year off right by celebrating in a safe and responsible manner.

 Bottom line, if you drink, don’t drive.
 But if you do find yourself on the road, stay alert and drive defensively.
 Even though you are sober, it doesn’t mean every other driver is.
 Definitely wear your safety belt.

-Big New Year’s Eve Celebrations are a fantastic way to ring in 2014.
+Big New Year’s Eve Celebrations are a fantastic way to ring in the New Year.
 If you’re going to be in a crowded bar, nightclub or outdoor celebration, bring a friend and stay together.
 Parties and nightclubs get crazier on New Year’s Eve and the last thing anyone wants is to get separated in a crowd.
 Make a plan in case your cell phone safety net should fail.

 When out in public or at an unfamiliar party, keep an eye on your drink.
 Leaving your beverage unattended in an public location can have dangerous consequences.
 You do not want to fall prey to someone spiking your drink when you are just out to have a good time.
 Seems like common sense, just don’t let your guard down.